 If you join a DNA surname study with lots of participants and a well-documented lineage back to England, Ireland or Scotland, your chances of making a match are high.
 In that case, DNA testing can leapfrog you back 100 or more years.
 Even a negative result can help: My family believed most Hendricksons descended from “the frontier Hendricks” family, but DNA proved otherwise.

 If you join a DNA surname study with only a handful of participants and find no matches, it’s generally because the study doesn’t yet have enough people to test against, or the family had an adoption or other undocumented parentage.

 5. Join a society or one-name study

-Surname Web sites provide another source of information and a way to network with other people researching the name.
-These personal surname pages might focus on a single name or on a surname plus affiliated families.
-RootsWeb’s Surname Resources page has links to tools and sites for thousands of names.
-Look at the Personal Home Pages category on Cyndi’s List, too, and click on the letter of the alphabet for your name.
-In addition, use the search box at the top of each page pick up surnames that are listed as allied families on a Web site for some other name.
+Look at the Personal Home Pages category on Cyndi’s List as a starting point, and click on the letter of the alphabet for your name.
+In addition, use the search box at the top of each page pick up surnames that are listed as allied families on a website for some other name.

 7. Network on forums and lists